Ian Jackson's free software

 - Debian's Constitution.

-In my day job I work on Xen for
+my day job was to work on Xen for

-As a Xen committer and maintainer, I'm a contributor to and senior maintainer
+As a Xen committer and maintainer, I was a key contributor to

 the main Xen toolstack library.